glayyiyi/cms/1/wp-content/plugins/wp-slimstat/readme.txt

 * [New] Now all the charts include comparison data for both metrics
 * [Fix] A javascript variable name conflict introduced in version 3.3.4 was affecting some advanced functionality (thank you, [Nanowisdoms](http://wordpress.org/support/topic/expand-details-option-not-working-in-334))
 * [Fix] A pretty unique combination of settings was affecting the way the Spy View data was being listed (thank you, [Nanowisdoms](http://wordpress.org/support/topic/live-visitor-as-in-currently-still-on-the-site-view))

-= 3.3.4 =
-* [Note] Now you can export the data from your User Overview custom report, with the Export to Excel add-on!
-* [New] Option that allows you to choose if you want to disable outbound links under Right Now (thank you, [STONE5572](http://wordpress.org/support/topic/right-now-tab-not-working-since-update-to-333))
-* [New] 'Today' and 'Yesterday' one-click filters added to the Summary report (thank you, [Nanowisdoms](http://wordpress.org/support/topic/dashboard-and-other-widgets-set-default-date-ranges))
-* [New] You can finally track admin pages in WP SlimStat, and see what your users do in your admin.
-Go to SlimStat > Settings > General to enable this feature (thank you, [Nanowisdoms](http://wordpress.org/support/topic/30-50-of-visitors-and-pageviews-not-being-recorded?replies=1))
-* [Update] *Please Note* The API/class to render the data was renamed from wp_slimstat_boxes to wp_slimstat_reports.
-Make sure to update your custom code accordingly!
-* [Update] WP SlimStat Dashboard Widgets has been updated to reflect the renaming here above
-* [Update] The icon to highlight outbound links under Right Now has been updated to differentiate it even more from the one associated to inbound links (thank you, [Nanowisdoms](http://wordpress.org/support/topic/question-about-outbound-links))
-* [Fix] An SQL injection vulnerability (exploitable only if the admin was logged in) was discovered and patched (thank you, maty)
-* [Fix] PHP Warning if users has still old format for options (thank you, [troy7890](http://wordpress.org/support/topic/php-error-warning-stripos-expects-parameter-1-to-be-string-array))
-* [Fix] PHP Warning under Top Known Visitors (thank you, [Focus3D](http://wordpress.org/support/topic/undefined-index-total-in-wp-slimstat-boxesphp-line-612))

-= 3.3.3 =
-* [Note] Two new add-ons join the team: Custom DB (to use external DBs to store SlimStat's data) and Label Your IP Addresses.
-[Check them out](http://slimstat.getused.to.it/addons/)!
-* [New] Option that allows you to choose if you want to see your users' Display Name or their actual username (thank you, [psn](http://wordpress.org/support/topic/show-user-name-1))
-* [New] More WordPress hooks (filters) were added to the tracking engine, documentation coming soon...
-* [New] Outbound links are now shown under Right Now, to give you an even more detailed view of what a visitor did on your site (thank you, [Tommk](http://wordpress.org/support/topic/question-about-outbound-links))
-* [Update] Your own domain is not counted among the referring sites anymore (thank you, [Ovidiu and Ursula](http://wordpress.org/support/topic/a-much-requested-feature))
-* [Update] Added code to enable a 'network view' of the reports via add-on (coming soon)
-* [Update] MaxMind / Geolocation database updated to September 2013
-* [Fix] A screen resolution was being associated to search engines and other bots

-= 3.3.2 =
-* [New] Option that allows you to choose if you want to see the user agent string or the user friendly browser name (thank you, [GermanKiwi](http://wordpress.org/support/topic/default-browser-user-agent-reported-by-slimstat))
-* [Update] Minor CSS tweaks
-* [Fix] A bug was affecting some URLs for multisite installs using subfolders (thank you, [meldean](http://wordpress.org/support/topic/top-pages-links-not-working))
-* [Fix] The entire suite of add-ons has been updated to include some crucial code optimizations

-= 3.3.1 =
-* [Note] If you are upgrading from WP SlimStat 2.9.2 or earlier, you MUST first install version 3.0 and then the latest version available
-* [New] Two new reports added to the Visitors tab: Recent and Top (registered) Users.
-If you don't see them, go to SlimStat > Settings > Maintenance and click on Reset Tabs
-* [Update] The new feature to use a separate database has been improved and will be available soon as an add-on on [our store](http://slimstat.getused.to.it/)
-* [Update] The information about your visitors' type (mobile, desktop, crawler) has been reintroduced in the form of an icon next to the operating system under Right Now (thank you, [consensus](http://wordpress.org/support/topic/modality))
-* [Update] [Flot](http://www.flotcharts.org/), the library we use to draw our charts, has been updated to version 0.8.1
-* [Fix] A bug introduced in 3.3 was preventing the autopurge functionality from working as expected (thank you, [Inposure](http://wordpress.org/support/topic/database-error-115))
-* [Fix] The new 'user agent' column was creating a conflict in the database (unique key).
-We solved the issue and also enabled the updating of old entries in the database
-* [Fix] A bug was affecting the pagination under Right Now in some rare circumstances

-= 3.3 =
-* [Note] We've just reached the 500,000 downloads mark!
-Thank you to all those who believe in this project.
-* [Note] We're testing WP SlimStat with [MP6](http://wordpress.org/plugins/mp6/) and aside from a few tweaks, it seems to work pretty well with that custom admin theme
-* [New] New filters allow you to use a separate database for WP SlimStat.
-The add-on to leverage this feature is coming soon!
-* [New] The actual User Agent string is now recorded into the database (not retroactively, sorry) and can be searched and filtered
-* [New] Now you can use negative intervals in date filters (thank you, [helices](http://wordpress.org/support/topic/view-3-months-or-1-year))
-* [Update] Browscap hasn't been updated in a while and is starting to be less reliable.
-Our heuristic browser detector has been improved to overcome this
-* [Update] MaxMind / Geolocation database updated to July 2013
-* [Update] [AmMap](http://www.ammap.com/) (World Map) has been updated to version 3.3.3
-* [Fix] Filters on user agents are now matched against the original UA, not the one returned by Browscap (thank you, [GermanKiwi](http://wordpress.org/support/topic/default-browser-user-agent-reported-by-slimstat))
-* [Fix] Bug on uninstall affecting one of the tables used by WP SlimStat (thank you, [mkilian](http://wordpress.org/support/topic/small-confusion-of-base_prefix-vs-prefix-visible-when-using-multisite))

 == Donors ==
 [7times77](http://7times77.com),